 Visit the Special Needs Product Guide on the website of this nearly 60-year-old educational toy store.
 The toys and learning materials you’ll find support children with autism spectrum disorder, ADHD, developmental delays, dyslexia, and speech and language delays.
 Organized by area of need, the guide highlights key skills each category develops.
 Check out the resources tab for a collection of free calendars, flash cards, and a (cute!) online award maker.

 There is one storefront location in metro Denver.
-Lakeshore Learning near Park Meadows Mall is offering curbside pickup during stay-at-home orders.
+Lakeshore Learning near Park Meadows Mall is offering curbside pickup as well as in-store shopping.

 Visit this website for the level one Effortless Art Crayons—produced in a triangular shape with a middle grip to give all abilities the opportunity to create.
 Stay for the variety of practical devices and playful assistive-device accessories.
 Kids can customize everything from wheelchairs to compression vests to show their personality.